jlevy/og-equity-compensation/README.md

   stage company, those who do can benefit from understanding the particulars of how these companies raise money and grow.

-Then compensation:

-- [**Equity Compensation Basics**](#equity-compensation-basics): Here we dive into the fundamentals of compensation and when and whether you can sell equity for cash.
-  These are important concepts to learn in order to understand what equity might be worth.
-- [**How Equity is Granted**](#how-equity-is-granted): This section covers the forms in which equity is most commonly granted, including restricted stock grants, stock options, and RSUs.
+Finally the meat of our discussion, [**How Equity is Granted**](#how-equity-is-granted): This section covers the forms in which equity is most commonly granted, including restricted stock grants, stock options, and RSUs.

-Next is taxes:
+Next is where it gets messier—taxes:

 - [**Tax Basics**](#how-equity-is-granted): Many of the headaches of equity compensation involve how it is taxed, including ordinary income tax, long-term capital gains tax, and the